Kriya Tantra: Six Deities Practice

 Preliminaries

-Before sitting down to do a practice, you do various types of purification.
-First you apply a mudra.
-A mudra is a hand gesture.
-And these hand gestures are going to be different for the three classes of kriya tantra practice.
-We have three classes here: the Tathagata or Buddha family, the lotus family, and the vajra family.
+Before sitting down to do a practice, we do various types of purification.
+First, we apply a mudra.
+A mudra is a hand gesture, and these hand gestures are going to be different for the three classes of kriya tantra practice.
+We have three classes here: the Tathagata or Buddha-family, the lotus family and the vajra family.
 There are many ways of describing what these families are talking about.
 When we talk about a Buddha-family, “family” is short for “family trait.”
-A trait is a characteristic, and what it’s referring to is aspects of Buddha-nature.
-And so we’re working here with three aspects of Buddha-nature.
-One way of describing it is Buddha family as body, lotus family as speech, and vajra family as mind.
-So we all have body, speech, and mind.
-They can be transformed into a body, speech, and mind of a Buddha.
-If we didn’t have body, speech, and mind you couldn’t attain a body, speech, and mind of a Buddha.
+A trait is a characteristic, and what it’s referring to is aspects of Buddha-nature, so we’re working here with three aspects of Buddha-nature.
+One way of describing it is the Buddha-family as body, the lotus family as speech and the vajra family as mind.
+We all have body, speech and mind.
+They can be transformed into a body, speech and mind of a Buddha.
+If we didn’t have body, speech and mind, we couldn’t attain a body, speech and mind of a Buddha.
 A rock can’t become a Buddha.

-So we have these three families.
-The most commonly practiced Buddha-figure in the Tathagata or Buddha family is Shakyamuni Buddha actually practiced as a Buddha-figure.
+Thus, we have these three families.
+The most commonly practiced Buddha-figure in the Tathagata or Buddha-family is Shakyamuni Buddha actually practiced as a Buddha-figure.
 Manjushri is also in the Tathagata family.
-In the lotus family is where we have Tara and Avalokiteshvara (Chenrezig).
-In the vajra family the most commonly practiced figures are Akshobhya and Vajrapani.
-There is a specific mudra for each of these families and you apply these mudras to five parts of your body: top of the head, the forehead, the two shoulders, and the heart.
-This is a type of – making like a protection to ward off negative forces.
-You have more elaborate practices in the higher classes of tantra; this is the equivalent.
+The lotus family is where we have Tara and Avalokiteshvara (Chenrezig).
+In the vajra family, the most commonly practiced figures are Akshobhya and Vajrapani.
+There is a specific mudra for each of these families, and we apply these mudras to five parts of our body: the top of the head, the forehead, the two shoulders and the heart, making like a protection to ward off negative forces.
+We have more elaborate practices in the higher classes of tantra, and this is the equivalent.

-Then you make a preliminary offering, which means that you have to actually set up offerings, whether it’s just water bowls, whether it’s also flowers and incense and so on.
-Make offerings.
-Then take refuge – that’s safe direction: Buddha, Dharma, and Sangha.
-Reaffirm your bodhichitta motivation.
-Then you need to actually wash yourself, whether you actually take a shower or just wash your face and hands.
-That cleanliness is emphasized a great deal here.
-So before you actually sit down to meditate, you wash.
+Then we make a preliminary offering, which means that we have to actually set up offerings, whether it’s just water bowls, whether it’s also flowers and incense and so on; we make offerings.
+Then we take refuge, and that’s safe direction in Buddha, Dharma and Sangha.
+We reaffirm our bodhichitta motivation.
+Then we need to actually wash ourselves, whether we actually take a shower or just wash our face and hands.
+That cleanliness is emphasized a great deal here, so before we actually sit down to meditate, we wash.

-And of course, although it is not mentioned here, before you do any of this you clean the room in which you’re meditating: sweep the floor, dust, and so on.
+Of course, although it is not mentioned here, before we do any of this, we clean the room in which we’re meditating, sweep the floor, dust, and so on.
 That’s general for any type of meditation.
-If the room is clean and orderly, that helps your mind to be clean and orderly.
-And if you are inviting the Buddhas and bodhisattvas as your guests, for making offerings to them, you don’t want to invite an honored guest like that to a dirty room.
-You would clean the room if you actually were literally inviting the Buddha to your house.
-So, similarly, you clean the place where you are going to meditate.
+If the room is clean and orderly, that helps our mind to be clean and orderly.
+If we are inviting the Buddhas and bodhisattvas as our guests, for making offerings to them, we don’t want to invite an honored guest like that to a dirty room.
+We would clean the room if we actually were inviting the Buddha to our house.
+Similarly, we clean the place where we are going to meditate.

-So here you actually wash yourself, and then after washing you again do the mudras (the five places), and then you sit down to do your meditation.
-So this is a preliminary type of cleansing, done on an external level.
+Here we actually wash ourselves, and then after washing, we again do the mudras (the five places), and then we sit down to do our meditation.
+This is a preliminary type of cleansing done on an external level.
 The kriya tantra deals with the external level as its main emphasis.

-Then in the practice of course there is always, again, refuge and bodhichitta.
+In the practice, of course, there is always, again, refuge and bodhichitta.
 These are absolutely essential in any of these types of practices.

 Generating the Six Deities

-And then you generate yourself as the Buddha-figure.
+Then, we generate ourselves as the Buddha-figure.
 Now generating ourselves as a Buddha-figure in kriya tantra is done in six steps.
-In the higher classes of tantra, anuttarayoga tantra, there is a slightly different procedure of steps of how you generate yourself as the Buddha-figure.
+In the higher classes of tantra, anuttarayoga tantra, there is a slightly different procedure of steps of how we generate ourselves as the Buddha-figure.

 The Deity as Voidness (Emptiness)

-The first step is called the deity (or Buddha-figure) as voidness (emptiness).
-So the first step is voidness, meditation on voidness.
+The first step is called the deity (or Buddha-figure) as voidness (emptiness), so the first step is voidness, meditation on voidness.
 This is very essential.
-Without this you cannot have proper tantra practice.
-Without this there is no difference between you imagining yourself as Chenrezig and a schizophrenic crazy person imagining that they are Napoleon or Cleopatra.
-So we really want to make our practice different from that of a schizophrenic crazy person and do this properly.
-Now “voidness” means that, well, literally it is an absence, it’s an absence of impossible ways of existing.
-And so what we need to do in any voidness meditation is to recognize, as Tsongkhapa said, recognize what is our false belief of true existence and the appearance of true existence that our mind is projecting.
-So identify really what that is.
-As if, for instance – the simplest level is if everything existed concretely, surrounded by a solid line or encapsulated in plastic as an independently solidly “this” or “that,” establishing its own existence by itself.
+Without this, we cannot have proper tantra practice.
+Without this, there is no difference between us imagining ourselves as Chenrezig and a schizophrenic or crazy person imagining that they are Napoleon or Cleopatra.
+We really want to make our practice different from that of a schizophrenic or crazy person and do this properly.
+Now “voidness” means that, well, literally, it is an absence; it’s an absence of impossible ways of existing.
+What we need to do in any voidness meditation is to recognize, as Tsongkhapa said, recognize what is our false belief of true existence and the appearance of true existence that our mind is projecting, so identify really what that is.
+As if, for instance, the simplest level is if everything existed concretely, surrounded by a solid line or encapsulated in plastic as an independently solidly “this” or “that,” establishing its own existence by itself.

-And then we need to understand various reasons why this is impossible.
+Then, we need to understand the various reasons why this is impossible.
 Nothing could possibly exist that way.
-And then we have to cut off – as His Holiness says, like a big sword of Manjushri – just cut off this belief, and not only the belief but that appearance of true existence, and just focus on “no such thing.”
+Then, we have to cut off – as His Holiness says, like a big sword of Manjushri – just cut off this belief, and not only the belief but that appearance of true existence and just focus on “no such thing.”
 That’s not so easy to do, of course.
-And naturally it’s not as though all of a sudden we don’t see anything.
-If your eyes are open....
-Tibetan meditation is always done with the eyes half open, not staring, unless you’re doing mahamudra or dzogchen meditation, special meditations, but normally we’re just looking down; it’s not with your eyes closed.
+Naturally, it’s not as though, all of a sudden, we don’t see anything.
+If our eyes are open....
+Tibetan meditation is always done with the eyes half open, not staring, unless we’re doing mahamudra or dzogchen meditation, special meditations, but normally, we’re just looking down, it’s not with our eyes closed.

-And so in the actual sadhana we just need to go through, like there’s a Sanskrit line “OM SVABHAVA SHUDDHA: SARVA DHARMA: SVABHAVA SHUDDHO ’HAM.”
+In the actual sadhana, we just need to go through, like there’s a Sanskrit line “OM SVABHAVA SHUDDHA: SARVA DHARMA: SVABHAVA SHUDDHO ’HAM.”
 It has to do with the nature of things.
-Anyway, no need to go through the specifics of the Sanskrit sentence that you say, but it’s just a matter of reminding yourself of the understanding of voidness.
-But to remind yourself with some words implies that you have familiarity with it and that you can actually recall your understanding of voidness.
-If you have no understanding of voidness, reciting the words isn’t going to do anything.
-And naturally if you have not done extensive meditation on voidness – okay, perhaps you can do some meditation here, but that’s not the proper way of practicing because, in fact, then you lose your focus on the sadhana.
-Then you go do some separate meditation.
-So maybe one might practice in that way if you don’t have familiarity with voidness and you haven’t really spent a great deal of time with voidness meditation, but don’t think that that’s the proper way of practicing the sadhana.
-But at least it might give you the circumstance of doing that meditation.
+Anyway, no need to go through the specifics of the Sanskrit sentence that we say, but it’s just a matter of reminding ourselves of the understanding of voidness.
+To remind ourselves with some words implies that we have familiarity with it and that we can actually recall our understanding of voidness.
+If we have no understanding of voidness, reciting the words isn’t going to do anything.
+Naturally, if we have not done extensive meditation on voidness… okay, perhaps we can do some meditation here, but that’s not the proper way of practicing because, in fact, then we lose our focus on the sadhana.
+Then, we go do some separate meditation.
+Maybe one might practice in that way if we don’t have familiarity with voidness, and we haven’t really spent a great deal of time with voidness meditation, but don’t think that that’s the proper way of practicing the sadhana.
+But at least it might give us the circumstance of doing that meditation.

-But when we generate bodhichitta in the meditation as well, in the sadhana, it’s not that at that point you go through the whole seven-part cause and effect process of generating bodhichitta.
+However, when we generate bodhichitta in the meditation as well, in the sadhana, it’s not that at that point, we go through the whole seven-part cause and effect process of generating bodhichitta.
 We should have enough familiarity with bodhichitta to be able to just generate it.
-By reciting the words, you recall bodhichitta; it comes back up to mindfulness.
-Again, if you took time out in the sadhana to go through the seven-part and actually generate bodhichitta, that would not be the proper way of doing the sadhana.
-It would distract you from the sadhana, because then you have to start doing all sorts of other visualizations: everybody having been my mother, and so on.
+By reciting the words, we recall bodhichitta; it comes back up to mindfulness.
+Again, if we took time out in the sadhana to go through the seven-part and actually generate bodhichitta, that would not be the proper way of doing the sadhana.
+It would distract us from the sadhana because then we have to start doing all sorts of other visualizations: everybody having been our mother, and so on.
 That’s why tantra is very advanced.
-In tantra, through the recitation of the various things that you’re doing in the sadhana, you are just using that as a cue to recollect the insight and the level of the type of mind that we have already practiced before, that we’re familiar with in our sutra practice.
-Otherwise you’re just reciting words, which might be very nice, because in Tibetan it’s in a nice rhythm, but it’s not going to bring you great spiritual progress.
+In tantra, through the recitation of the various things that we’re doing in the sadhana, we are just using that as a cue to recollect the insight and the level of the type of mind that we have already practiced before, that we’re familiar with in our sutra practice.
+Otherwise, we’re just reciting words, which might be very nice because, in Tibetan, it’s in a nice rhythm, but it’s not going to bring us great spiritual progress.

 The Deity as Letters

-The second step is the deity as letters or syllables, and these are the syllables of the mantra.
-And you imagine a moon disc.
-The discs are always like a full moon, flat, horizontal.
-We are not talking about a ball here; we are talking about – like a round cushion.
-And, standing on this cushion, the syllables of the mantra are always standing up; they’re not lying down.
-Standing up, you have the seed syllable of the deity – or the mantra, whatever it might be – standing in the middle, facing out.
-And then you have the syllables of the mantra standing around it, around the edge of the moon disc.
-Now of course the question always arises how to visualize these.
-And in anuttarayoga tantra there’s a difference between whether they’re going clockwise or counterclockwise or facing in or facing out.
+The second step is the deity as letters or syllables, and these are the syllables of the mantra; we imagine a moon disc.
+The discs are always like a full moon, flat and horizontal.
+We are not talking about a ball here; we are talking about like a round cushion.
+Standing on this cushion, the syllables of the mantra are always standing up; they’re not lying down.
+Standing up, we have the seed syllable of the deity – or the mantra, whatever it might be – standing in the middle, facing out.
+Then, we have the syllables of the mantra standing around it, around the edge of the moon disc.
+Now, of course, the question always arises of how to visualize these.
+In anuttarayoga tantra, there’s a difference between whether they’re going clockwise or counterclockwise or facing in or facing out.
 That has to do with the specific subclass within that tradition, within that deity system, so let’s not worry about that; that’s a specific detail.

-The question is, of course, do you visualize these in the ancient Indian script?
-Do you visualize it in the modern Indian script (which is different)?
-Do you visualize it in the Tibetan script?
-Do you visualize it in Chinese characters?
-Do you visualize it in our Roman alphabet?
-How do you visualize it?
-So that’s not an easy question.
-Serkong Rinpoche basically said it doesn’t matter: you can visualize it with any type of alphabet.
-Although in certain practices, not here in kriya tantra, you have parts of the letter dissolving into each other; and that’s quite specific.
+The question is, of course, do we visualize these in the ancient Indian script?
+Do we visualize them in the modern Indian script (which is different)?
+Do we visualize them in the Tibetan script?
+Do we visualize them in Chinese characters?
+Do we visualize them in our Roman alphabet?
+How do we visualize them?
+That’s not an easy question.
+Serkong Rinpoche basically said it doesn’t matter; we can visualize them with any type of alphabet.
+Although in certain practices, not here in kriya tantra, we have parts of the letters dissolving into each other, and that’s quite specific.
 Now it doesn’t matter what part dissolves into what part, but we need something equivalent to that in order to be able to use these syllables in the fullest way in anuttarayoga tantra.
-So this depends on each of us, whether we are familiar with these other alphabets or not; that’s basically your choice.
-But actually the thing to keep in mind is that the original scripts are very complicated scripts in Indian, they’re not the modern Devanagari script that’s used for Sanskrit – although that might be a very convenient way of visualizing these syllables if you know Sanskrit and Indian languages.
+So, this depends on each of us, whether we are familiar with these other alphabets or not; that’s basically our choice.
+Actually, the thing to keep in mind is that the original scripts are very complicated scripts in Indian; they’re not the modern Devanagari script that’s used for Sanskrit – although that might be a very convenient way of visualizing these syllables if we know Sanskrit and Indian languages.
 In any case, visualize the moon disc with the syllable and the letters around it.

-Now with these visualizations it’s very important to not just have what’s called the clarity of the visualization – clarity just means a mental hologram; feeling; it doesn’t have to be one hundred percent in focus.
-The main thing, in addition to that and what needs to have the greater emphasis, is the pride of the deity, which means labeling the conventional “me” on the mind that is generating this.
-And of course the mind that is generating it is inseparable from what it’s generating.
-And this is not something which is crazy, because all these appearances as an enlightened being are something which can be generated for real (we can use that word loosely) later on, on our mental continuum, based on Buddha-nature, if we want to look at it that way.
-Or we can look at it as these inseparable two levels of samsara and nirvana.
+Now with these visualizations, it’s very important to not just have what’s called the clarity of the visualization.
+Clarity just means a mental hologram, a feeling; it doesn’t have to be one hundred percent in focus.
+The main thing, in addition to that, and what needs to have the greater emphasis, is the pride of the deity, which means labeling the conventional “me” on the mind that is generating this.
+Of course, the mind that is generating it is inseparable from what it’s generating.
+This is not something which is crazy, because all these appearances as an enlightened being are something that can be generated for real (we can use that word loosely) later on, on our mental continuum, based on Buddha-nature, if we want to look at it that way, or we can look at it as these inseparable two levels of samsara and nirvana.
 Two ways of looking at it.
-I mean, you can put those two together in terms of that, eventually, it will be dominantly the nirvana thing.
+I mean, we can put those two together in terms of that, and eventually, it will be dominantly the nirvana thing.

-But it’s like, for instance, when you meditate on bodhichitta.
-Bodhichitta is focused on my own individual enlightenment, enlightened stage, that I can achieve in the future, but I haven’t achieved it yet.
-I can achieve it on the basis of Buddha-nature.
-And how do you focus on your future enlightenment?
-Well, you can represent it by a Buddha, Buddha-figure.
-Something like that.
-Especially when we are visualizing ourselves as a Buddha-figure – it represents what we are aspiring to, what we are achieving, but it is not something which is crazy.
-We know that we can achieve it, if you put enough work into the practice, on the basis of Buddha-nature with the inspiration of a teacher.
-Therefore when we do these visualizations here, of the syllables on the moon disc, we hold the pride of being that.
-Conventional “me,” not a solidly existent “me.”
-My mental continuum can create this.
+It’s like, for instance, when we meditate on bodhichitta.
+Bodhichitta is focused on our own individual enlightenment, enlightened stage, that we can achieve in the future, but we haven’t achieved it yet.
+We can achieve it on the basis of Buddha-nature.
+How do we focus on our future enlightenment?
+Well, we can represent it by a Buddha, a Buddha-figure, or something like that.
+Especially when we are visualizing ourselves as a Buddha-figure, it represents what we are aspiring to, what we are achieving, but it is not something that is crazy.
+We know that we can achieve it if we put enough work into the practice, on the basis of Buddha-nature with the inspiration of a teacher.
+Therefore, when we do these visualizations here, of the syllables on the moon disc, we hold the pride of being that.
+Conventional “me,” not a solidly existent “me;” our mental continuum can create this.

 The Deity as Sound

-Then the next step, the third step, is the deity as the sound.
-And this is the sound of the syllables.
-Some practices, we have it in this order; in other practices, the sound comes first and then the appearance of the syllables.
+The next step, the third step, is the deity as the sound.
+This is the sound of the syllables.
+Some practices, we have it in this order; in other practices, the sound comes first, and then the appearance of the syllables.
 We find variations on that in different practices.
-So you imagine that there is the making of the sound of this.
+We imagine that there is the making of the sound of this.
 OM MANI PADME HUM, for example, if it’s a practice of Chenrezig.
-And, likewise, we hold the pride of that; that the mind, my mind, can give rise to this in a pure form, like a pure mantra, pure speech of a Buddha.
+Likewise, we hold the pride of that, that the mind, our mind, can give rise to this in a pure form, like a pure mantra, the pure speech of a Buddha.

 The Deity as Form

-Then you imagine – that from this moon disc and these syllables that are giving forth the sound – that lights go out, make offerings, and so on, to the Buddhas and bodhisattvas and all beings, and then come back in, and it transforms into the form of the Buddha-figure.
-And of course various Buddha-figures are sitting on various things, and so on; that is specific to each practice.
-So now this is the deity as form.
-So we imagine that we are now the full appearance of the Buddha-figure.
-So we basically dealt with mind when we were dealing with the understanding of voidness.
+Then we imagine, that from this moon disc and these syllables that are giving forth the sound, that lights go out, make offerings, and so on, to the Buddhas and bodhisattvas and all beings, and then come back in, and it transforms into the form of the Buddha-figure.
+Of course, various Buddha-figures are sitting on various things and so on, and that is specific to each practice.
+Now, this is the deity as form, so we imagine that we are now the full appearance of the Buddha-figure.
+We basically dealt with mind when we were dealing with the understanding of voidness.
 We are dealing with speech when we’re dealing with the syllables.
 Now we are dealing with body in terms of the appearance.

 The Deity as Mudras

-And then there is the deity as mudras.
+Then, there is the deity as mudras.
 Mudras are these hand gestures.
-So again you apply the mudra to the five parts of the body.
-And again is some type of purification and can indicate activity as well.
+Again, we apply the mudra to the five parts of the body, and there is some type of purification and that can indicate activity as well.

 The Deity as Signs